SFHMMY-GAHG/GAHG-Android/README.md

 		- Log.d and Toast and run for first time
 		- switch on view pressed
 	* create new function Execute()
-		- Load text from editext
+		- Load text from editText
 		- check if string is not null
-		- set textview with string
+		- set textView with string
 		- show problem with Thread.sleep(2000)
 - Create new PreferenceActivity --> SettingsActivity + ANDROID MANIFEST
 	* create directory xml and new resource --> settings_main --> PreferenceScreen/PreferenceCategory/EditTextPreference (key, title, summary)